-- c.
-The final webpage generated in response to a request can be cached.
-If the same request comes again, then the cached page can be outputed. - 9.6 The netstat command (available on Linux and on Windows) shows the active network connections on a computer.
-Explain how this command can be used to find out if a particular Web page is not closing connections that it opened, or if connection pooling is used, not returning connections to the connection pool.
+- a.
+If the application code for servicing each request needs to open a connection to the database, which is time consuming, then a pool of open connections may be created beforehand, and each request uses one from those. - b.
+The results of a query generated by a request can be cached.
+If the same request comes again, or generates the same query, then the cached result can be used instead of connecting to the database again. - c.
+The final web page generated in response to a request can be cached.
+If the same request comes again, then the cached page can be outputed. - 9.7 The netstat command (available on Linux and on Windows) shows the active network connections on a computer.
+Explain how this command can be used to find out if a particular web page is not closing connections that it opened, or if connection pooling is used, not returning connections to the connection pool.
 You should account for the fact that with connection pooling, the connection may not get closed immediately.

-Answer: The tester should run netstat to find all connections open to the machine/socket used by the database.
+The tester should run netstat to find all connections open to the machine/socket used by the database.
 (If the application server is separate from the database server, the command may be executed at either of the machines).
-Then, the Web page being tested should be accessed repeatedly (this can be automated by using tools such as JMeter to generate page accesses).
+Then the web page being tested should be accessed repeatedly (this can be automated by using tools such as JMeter to generate page accesses).
 The number of connections to the database would go from 0 to some value (depending on the number of connections retained in the pool), but after some time the number of connections should stop increasing.
-If the number keeps increasing, the code underlying the Web page is clearly not closing connections or returning the connection to the pool.
+If the number keeps increasing, the code underlying the web page is clearly not closing connections or returning the connection to the pool.

-- 9.7 Testing for SQL-injection vulnerability: - Suggest an approach for testing an application to find if it is vulnerable to SQL injection attacks on text input. - b.
-Can SQL injection occur with other forms of input?
+- 9.8 Testing for SQL-injection vulnerability: - a.
+Suggest an approach for testing an application to find if it is vulnerable to SQL injection attacks on text input. - b.
+Can SQL injection occur with forms of HTML input other than text boxes?
 If so, how would you test for vulnerability?